Free interactive D&D 5e SRD stat block

 Open at distance with a pack of three or four, called in by a single hyena's laugh from a ridge.
 The hyena's 50 ft. walk speed beats every PC's base movement, so the opening turn closes the gap and forces the party to react.
 Have the lead hyena lunge at the back-row caster while two more circle the fighter to keep them busy.
 Pack predators don't fight fair: target the wounded, target the small, target whoever is alone.
 A downed PC gets dragged 25 ft. away on the next hyena's turn while a third covers the retreat.

-These are unaligned beasts with Int 2.
+These are Unaligned beasts with Int 2.
 They don't recognize spells as a category, but they do recognize fire (run away from torches), thunder (flinch), and a creature that just dropped one of their own (target it next).
 Use the laugh as a recurring sound cue from the dark, even when the pack isn't in line of sight.
 Darkvision 60 ft. means they see the party long before the party sees them, and the laughter from outside the firelight is doing the work the stat block can't.

 When the pack is below half its starting numbers, the survivors break and sprint 50 ft. away in random directions.
 They will be back at dawn or the next dusk, hungrier.
 If the party left bodies, the pack returns to the bodies.
-Decide before the session whether the party gets to rest near the kill site.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.